1. START A WORRY JOURNAL

 Try starting a worry journal specifically for your stress and overwhelming thoughts.
 This is really easy to do and can be used as a place to vent about every single thing you are worried about.
 Think about what is causing you the most stress right now, and write it down.

-Visualization is very powerful, almost magical.
-When you can visualize how you want something to be, create it, accomplish, or get done, it gives you inspiration and motivation.
-It allows you to work hard toward your goals, and actually visualize what the process is like.
+Visualization is compelling, almost magical.
+When you can visualize how you want something to be, create it, accomplish it, or get it done, it gives you inspiration and motivation.
+It allows you to work hard toward your goals and actually visualize what the process is like.

 But it doesn’t have to be only practical.
-Sometimes what you need the most is just to dream.
-Allow your imagination to be creative and open-minded, dream up something you would love to have in your life, whether it is realistic or not.
+Sometimes what you need the most is to dream.
+Allow your imagination to be creative and open-minded.
+Dream up something you would love to have in your life, whether it is realistic or not.
 Just take a few minutes a day to really visualize this dream, and go as far with it as you need to.
-When you’re done, you may feel more calm and relaxed, and ready to take on the day.
+When you’re done, you may feel more calm and relaxed and ready to take on the day.

 This should be your top priority, whether you have stress and overwhelming feelings or not.
 Sleep is essential for a healthy body and mind.
 If you don’t get enough quality sleep, start looking at your daily sleep routine.
-You may need to start getting ready for bed earlier, and adding more self care rituals such as taking a bath, reading a book, or listening to a meditation and coloring to slow you mind and relax your body.
+You may need to start getting ready for bed earlier and adding more self-care rituals such as taking a bath, reading a book, or listening to meditation and coloring to slow your mind and relax your body.
 You may also need to consult your medical practitioner regarding any issues with insomnia or pain management at night.

 Morning routines help set you up for success.
-They provide you a way to be energized and positive right from the moment you wake up, keep you from developing a negative attitude when the alarm goes off, and give you a time of the day for a little self-care.
+They provide you a way to be energized and positive right from the moment you wake up, keep you from developing a negative attitude when the alarm goes off, and give you the time of day for a little self-care.